Wells Fargo Reverse Mortgage Review (2023 Update)

 Upon the announcement that it would exit the reverse mortgage business, Wells Fargo’s executives told industry press outlet Reverse Mortgage Daily that home price unpredictability combined with HECM program restrictions made it difficult to determine whether borrowers could meet their loan obligations.

-These obligations, which continue to apply to reverse mortgages today, include ongoing payment of property tax and homeowners insurance, as well as upkeep of the property to Federal Housing Administration (FHA) standards.
+These obligations, which continue to apply to reverse mortgages today, include ongoing payment of property tax and homeowners insurance and upkeep of the property to Federal Housing Administration (FHA) standards.
 As part of any FHA-insured reverse mortgage loan, the borrower must maintain these obligations in order to keep the loan current.

-In turn, borrowers with FHA-insured reverse mortgages are guaranteed that they will continue to receive their loan payments as stated in the loan contract, and that they will never owe more to repay their reverse mortgage loan than the home is worth at the time of sale.
+In turn, borrowers with FHA-insured reverse mortgages are guaranteed to continue to receive their loan payments as stated in the loan contract and will never owe more to repay their reverse mortgage loan than the home is worth at the time of sale.

 Market factors driving Wells Fargo’s exit from reverse mortgages: